 Procyon and Sirius were mentioned in numerous ancient texts and played a prominent role in many ancient cultures, including Babylon and Egypt.
 To Babylonians, Procyon represented Nangar, an aspect of the god Marduk known as the Carpenter, who rebuilt the heavens and organised the sky, constructing stations for the gods, fixing their celestial likeness as constellations and defining the days of the year.

 The Greeks associated Procyon with Maera, a hound that belonged to Erigone, the daughter of Icarius of Athens in Greek mythology.
 Icarius was a follower of the god Dionysus, who taught him to make wine.
-When Icarius gave wine to some shepherds, they became intoxicated and, thinking they had been poisoned, they killed Icarius.
+When Icarius gave wine to some shepherds, they drank it and, believing they had been poisoned, they attacked Icarius.
 Icarius’ body was found by his daughter and her dog.
 Erigone was so overwhelmed with grief that she hanged herself, while Maera jumped off a cliff.
 This made Dionysus so angry that he unleashed a plague on Athens and inflicted insanity on all unmarried women in the city, who all hanged themselves, just like Erigone.
 The plague only ceased after Athenians introduced rites to honour Icarius and Erigone.
 Dionysus placed the father, the daughter and the dog in the sky as the constellations Boötes (Icarius), Virgo (Erigone) and the star Procyon (Maera).

 In Hawaii, Procyon was known as Puana, meaning “blossom.”
 It was part of an asterism called Ke ka o Makali’I, or “the canoe bailer of Makali’I,” which it formed with Sirius, Capella, Castor and Pollux.